HydrologicEngineeringCenter/WAT_Configs/README.md

 The gridgaincompute.jar manages the integration of ignite and HEC-WAT dependencies.
 It is developed as a plugin in HEC-WAT that adds the necessary UI components to start a distributed compute and to manage the compute.
 It is included in the package above, and needs to be placed in "C:\Programs\DC\Plugin\".

 ### Ignite Compute Node Resource files
-The ignite package for the compute node is included in the zip package above, it needs to be placed in "C:\Programs\DC\" it will contain all of the ignite jars necessary to find the compute nodes.
+The ignite package for the compute node is included in the zip package above, it needs to be placed in "C:\Programs\DC\" it will contain all of the ignite jars necessary to communicate with the controller node.
 It also stores the JDK appropriate for the version of the ignite resources.